Natural-Born Insomniac? You Might Have a “Dolphin” Chronotype — Here’s How to Deal

 A Day in the Life of a Dolphin Chronotype

-You’ve heard the phrase “you’d better sleep with one eye open.”
-Well, dolphins take it quite literally, using unihemispheric sleep to recharge.
+You’ve heard the phrase “sleep with one eye open.”
+Well, dolphins literally do.
+They use unihemispheric slow-wave sleep to recharge.

-This means that, for about 4 hours a day, they’ll close their left eye and allow the right side of the brain to sleep, then reverse it for the left.
+This means that, for about 4 hours a day, they’ll close their left eye.
+This allows the right side of the brain to go to sleep.
+Then, they reverse it for the left side.

-During this stage of semi-sleep, dolphins are in a daydream-esque state.
-They swim more slowly, but remain conscious of danger and can breach the water’s surface for air.
+During this stage of semi-sleep, dolphins are in a daydream state.
+They swim slower, but remain conscious of danger and can breach the water’s surface for air.

-While convenient, this style of dozing isn’t as deep — there’s no evidence that dolphins experience REM sleep.
-And, as you’d imagine, it’s an easily interrupted sort of slumber.
+It seems convenient.
+But this style of dozing isn’t as deep.
+(There’s no evidence that dolphins experience REM sleep.)
+And, as you can imagine, it’s the type of sleep that's interrupted in a snap.

-When they’re not (half-)asleep, dolphins put that advanced intelligence to good use exploring, playing and socializing.
-Hunting and foraging is a carefully choreographed group activity.
+When they’re not asleep, dolphins put their advanced intelligence to good use.
+They explore, play and socialize.
+Hunting and foraging is a choreographed group activity.

 Now let’s examine how that translates to your life.